unsw-se2021/Hare/Deliverable_1_Documentation/User_Stories/US2.md

 GIVEN: I am on the main page
 AND: I have not logged in
-WHEN: I click the 'Quick Scan' button
-AND: I click the upload icon
+WHEN: I click the upload icon
 THEN: I should be on a file selection window/page
 WHEN: I select an image
-AND: I press upload
+AND: I click upload
-THEN: I should be on a page with information about the ingredients in the picture
+THEN: I should be on a page with details about the ingredients in the picture